Drug Enforcement Administration, Department of Justice.

 This regulation meets the applicable standards set forth in sections 3(a) and 3(b)(2) of Executive Order 12988 to eliminate drafting errors and ambiguity, minimize litigation, provide a clear legal standard for affected conduct, and promote simplification and burden reduction.

 This rulemaking does not have federalism implications warranting the application of Executive Order 13132.
-The rule does not have substantial Start Printed Page 13069direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
+The rule does not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.

 Executive Order 13175, Consultation and Coordination With Indian Tribal Governments